 Many groups of students, hundreds of monks, housewives, doctors and common people revolted against military rule, but the army acted fiercely and killed many protesters.

 The same year Suu Kyi gained prominence by leading the protest on behalf of the students against the military junta.
 The same year, Suu Kyi started her political party, National League for Democracy party.
 Given the disparage climate of the country, NLD won the election against the State Law and Order Restoration Council (SLORC) party controlled by the military.

-Despite winning the election, the military refused to acknowledge the victory and imprisoned Suu Kyi along with other party members in 1989.
-She continued to be detained in her lakeside home for several years, during her time inside she rose as a celebrated figure for her silent protest.
+Despite winning the election, the military refused to acknowledge the victory and imprisoned Suu Kyi and other party members in 1989.
+She continued to be detained in her lakeside home for several years.
+During her time inside, she rose as a celebrated figure for her silent protest.

-President Thein Sein’s quasi-civilian government was backed by the military and came to power after Suu Kyi’s party NLD boycotted the 2010 general election owing to discriminating condition and practices put forth by the military junta.
+The military-backed President Thein Sein’s quasi-civilian government came to power after Suu Kyi’s party NLD boycotted the 2010 general election due to the military’s discriminating condition and practices junta.
 These conditions were laid down to keep Aung San Suu Kyi from running the elections.

-Here, it’s important to note that after the ‘Saffron Revolution’ in 2007, the West perceived a very benign image of the Myanmar’s ‘good monk’ which eventually tarnished.
-Especially after crime against Rohingya Muslims sore, it soon became a humanitarian crisis as several ‘hardline’ Buddhist monks supported the military’s brutality.
+Here, it’s important to note that after the ‘Saffron Revolution’ in 2007, the West perceived a very benign image of Myanmar’s ‘good monk’, which eventually tarnished.
+Especially after the crime against Rohingya Muslims sore, it soon became a humanitarian crisis as several ‘hardline’ Buddhist monks supported the military’s brutality.

 What followed was military-led persecution in 2017, known as the Rohingya crisis.
 While lakhs of Muslims were forced to flee Myanmar’s Rakhine state, Suu Kyi stood uneffaced by their brutal persecution and statelessness.